markyoder/wasp_clone/wasphive/README.md

 ### InputVariants Assistance Details

 The ***Input Variants*** rule may be used by input assistance application logic to provide multiple choices of autocompletion templates for a single context.
-For example, if an element has `InputVariants = [ 'simple_version' 'middle_version' 'complex_version' ]` and `simple_version.tmpl`, `middle_version.tmpl,` and `complex_version.tmpl` exist in the template directory provided by application's grammar, then all three of those choices will be available at that context via autocomplete and use their associate templates.
+For example, if an object `x` has `InputVariants = [ 'simple_version' 'middle_version' 'complex_version' ]` and `x.simple_version.tmpl`, `x.middle_version.tmpl,` and `x.complex_version.tmpl` exist in the template directory provided by application's grammar, then all three of those choices will be available at that context via autocomplete and use their associate templates.

+> Note: The input template files must include the object name.
+I.e., objectname.variantname.tmpl

 ### InputDefault Assistance Details